 If you’re familiar with the anime/manga “One Punch Man,” you might know that the main character, Saitama, attributes his supernatural strength to repeating a specific workout every day.
-After gaining weight over the New Year festivities, one man from Singapore decided he’d try this routine for himself.

 The man, Sean Seah, is a best-selling author and a successful investor.
 He set the challenge for himself as well as his social media followers on February 9 in a video in which he elected to “eat happily and burn later” during the Chinese New Year season.

 The “burn later” part involved a specific training regimen based off of the anime series “One Punch Man” wherein the heroic titular character does 100 push-ups, 100 sit-ups, 100 squats and runs 10 km (6.2 miles) every single day.